azavea/grout-2018-fellowship/docs/demo-framework.md

 - React is more of a library than a framework, and is not very opinionated about how to handle meat and potatoes things like AJAX calls ([source](https://medium.freecodecamp.org/angular-2-versus-react-there-will-be-blood-66595faafd51#c87b)).
+  The React + Redux pairing has more established patterns, particularly around managing global state in the application, but still leaves many other packaging decisions to the user.
 This means that it may be harder for me to get a handle on best practices quickly.

-- Related to the point above, React will likely have a less clear "path" to building the kind of app I want to build, which will incur more time researching appropriate packages.
+- Related to the point above, React + Redux will likely have a less clear "path" to building the kind of app I want to build, which will incur more time researching appropriate packages.

-- Derek and Kathryn have limited experience with React, and so won't be able to provide as detailed guidance as they might with a framework like Angular.
+- Derek and Kathryn have limited experience with React + Redux, and so won't be able to provide as detailed guidance as they might with a framework like Angular.

-- Although many posts cite React as being simpler to learn than Angular, the learning curve seems like it will still be quite steep, since I have to get acquainted with the JSX syntax alongside React's conceptual framework.
+- Although many posts cite React + Redux as being simpler to learn than Angular, the learning curve seems like it will still be quite steep, since I have to get acquainted with the JSX syntax alongside the conceptual framework for both React and Redux.

 ### Angular